Continuous Bias Binding Sewing Tutorial

 - Time to start cutting.
 Start at one edge and cut along the lines you drew earlier.
 As you continue to cut, you’ll notice that you don’t come to the edge of the fabric.
 Instead you keep cutting in one long spiral, until you get right to the other side of the fabric (eventually) and have cut a big long, continuous strip that goes through the both seams you’ve sewn before.
 I started cutting at the odd end where I had a row of extra fabric I had to remove and discard. (it’s the tiny row in the first image below)

-- I ended up with this long, continuous strip of fabric that I later on turned into bias tape using this method
+- I ended up with this long, continuous strip of fabric that I turned into bias tape using this method

-If you liked this tutorial and found it useful, let me know in the comments below.
+If you liked this tutorial and found it useful and easy to follow, please let me know in the comments below!
+Thanks and happy sewing!

 Pin to save for later